TrishnaKalita/ACE_Project_TrishnaKalita/README.md

   -   ./a.exe (Windows)

 Input:

 Choose a shape (Circle, Rectangle, or Triangle).
 Enter the required dimensions (e.g., radius for Circle, length and width for Rectangle).

 Output:

-Displays calculated area and perimeter/circumference.# ACE_Project_TrishnaKalita
+Displays calculated area and perimeter/circumference.